mkawsar/vue-wd-frontend/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

 ### Support

-If you have any questions or confusion please email me at **kawsar.diu888@gmail.com** or open an issue in the repository.
+If you have any questions or confusion please email me at **mkawsarahmed@outlook.com** or open an issue in the repository.